utshomax/postman-docs/src/pages/docs/administration/resource-usage.md

     url: "https://go.postman.co/billing/add-ons/overview"
 ---

 Postman provides you with a limited number of resources you can use each month, depending on your Postman plan.
-Monthly resources include calls to the Postman API, requests made by monitors and scheduled collection runs, mock server requests, serverless requests, and cloud agent requests.
+Monthly resources include calls to the Postman API, requests made by monitors and scheduled collection runs, mock server requests, serverless requests, and Cloud Agent requests.
 Your Postman plan also has other limits, such as the number of integrations you can create, the number of custom domains, and image and file storage.

 To find out what the resource limits are for your plan, go to the [Postman Plans and Pricing page](https://www.postman.com/pricing/).
-To view the resources you are currently using, go to your [Resource Usage dashboard](https://go.postman.co/billing/add-ons/overview).
+To view the resources you are using, go to your [Resource Usage dashboard](https://go.postman.co/billing/add-ons/overview).
 You can view how close you are to your limits and when your monthly limits will reset.
-If you need additional resources, you can [purchase an add-on](/docs/administration/billing/#purchasing-add-ons) or [upgrade your plan](/docs/administration/billing/#team-and-plan-changes).
+If you need more resources, you can [purchase an add-on](/docs/administration/billing/#purchasing-add-ons) or [upgrade your plan](/docs/administration/billing/#team-and-plan-changes).

 Refer to the following sections to understand what happens when your resource usage reaches the limits set by your Postman plan.